OpenNews/srccon/documentation.md

 ## Session Transcripts

-Our live-captioning team will transcribe about 16 sessions at SRCCON.
+Our live-captioning team transcribed 16 sessions at SRCCON.
 Sessions that have stenographers are marked on [our full schedule](https://schedule.srccon.org), or you can use the lists below.
 If you were in a session and you notice something that needs to be fixed, we'd love your [pull requests](https://github.com/opennews/srccon) or [emails](mailto:srccon@opennews.org).

 <div>
     <h3>Thursday transcribed sessions</h3>